ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Project architecture

+The project has been designed with the following solution in mind:

 | # | Layer            | Option 1                                   | Option 2                |
 |---|------------------|--------------------------------------------|-------------------------|
 | 1 | Platforms        | EV3 BrickPi BrickPi3 PiStorms              | EV3                     |